puppetlabs-toy-chest/razor-server/doc/hooks.md

       }
     }

+### Available events

+* `node-registered`: triggered after a node has been registered, i.e. after its facts have been set for the first time by the Microkernel.
+* `node-bound-to-policy`: triggered after a node has been bound to a policy.
+The script input contains a `policy` property with the details of the policy that has been bound to the node.
+* `node-unbound-from-policy`: triggered after a node has been marked as uninstalled by the `reinstall-node` command and thus been returned to the set of nodes available for installation.
+* `node-deleted`: triggered after a node has been deleted.
+* `node-booted`: triggered every time a node boots via iPXE.
+* `node-facts-changed`: triggered whenever a node changes its facts.
+* `node-install-finished`: triggered when a policy finishes its last step.

 ### Error handling

 The hook script must exit with exit code 0 if it succeeds; any other exit